 Tim receives some closure, but he doesn’t fully forgive his father, nor does he repair his fractured relationship with him.
 Tim walks away, stating that he hopes his father’s death “hurts” before meeting Lucy outside in the hall.
 It’s a rare and vulnerable moment for Tim as he opens up to Lucy after dodging all her previous offers to talk about his past.
 You visibly see the pain as Tim addresses the hurt from his father not being there for Tim and his sister, but choosing to protect the women he was having an affair with and for all the years of abuse.

-Furthermore, you also see how Lucy’s earlier comments about Tim Tests have been weighing on him.
+Furthermore, you also see how Lucy’s earlier comments about Tim’s Tests have been weighing on him.
 Lucy was joking, but to Tim, it was important for Lucy to know that he was not like his father.
 It’s his way of telling himself, as well as Lucy, that he would be his own man in spite of his father, one that never abandons the people he loves or hurts them.
-Lucy immediately affirms to Tim that he’s nothing like his father and pulls him in an embrace.
+Lucy immediately affirms to Tim that he’s nothing like his father and pulls him into an embrace.
 It’s a lovely moment in their friendship that shows just how far they’ve come since season one and how their bond has only gotten stronger.
 It’s a sign of the comfort they feel in each other’s presence as it showcases that they’re each other’s safe space.
 A place to fall and a person to rely on when everything else is too dark.

 Tim and Lucy Finally Dance